-While our office is closed and employees are working from home, we're still here to support you!
-Please reach us by phone (509-747-6191) or email (firstname.lastname@example.org) if you have any questions or if there are resources/activities you'd like us to share here.
+Beginning on Monday, June 8th our full-time staff will return to our office at 409 N Argonne.
+Please feel free to stop by or reach us by phone (509-747-6191) or email (email@example.com) if you have any questions.
 We are available Monday through Friday from 8am to 5pm.

 Thank you all for your continued support!
 Take care and stay healthy.